edgedb/edgedb/docs/reference/protocol/index.rst

 Message Flow
 ============

-There are two main phases in the lifetime of an EdgeDB connection: the connection phase, and the command phase.
+There are two main phases in the lifetime of an Gel connection: the connection phase, and the command phase.
 The connection phase is responsible for negotiating the protocol and connection parameters, including authentication.
 The command phase is the regular operation phase where the